trappaly/StressLess/docs/dev docs/database/Database Schema Design.md

 Ref: users.id < user_deadlines.user_id // A user can have many deadlines

 // Deadlines and Events (if applicable)
-Ref: user_events.id < user_deadlines.event_id // An event can have an associated deadline
+Ref: user_events.deadline_id < user_deadlines.id // An event can have an associated deadline
 ```